 Looking to create a new, modern workspace for your employees to thrive in?

-ACI is based in Nottingham, covering the whole of the UK including Derby, Birmingham, Leicester and Manchester.
+ACI is based in Nottingham, covering the whole of the UK including office fit outs in Birmingham, Derby, Leicester and Manchester.
 We’ve created a wide range of office design solutions for our clients across many different industries.
 Our work is completely tailored to each client, so whether you know exactly what you have in mind or if you’d like our experts to point you in the right direction you’re in the right place.